microsoft/TypeScript-Node-Starter/README.md

 # Other
 Here is a section of miscellaneous tips.

-## Yarn vs NPM

-[Yarn](https://yarnpkg.com/en/) is a new JavaScript package manager that builds off of npm.
-It is not a replacement for npm, however it does provide a few advantages over npm in some cases.

-Yarn is generally faster and has a few extra features like `yarn why <package>` which will tell you which package required a specific dependency.
-Yarn also doesn't clutter your command prompt when your npm scripts return with status 1.
-For these reasons I would personally recommend downloading and giving Yarn a shot.
-That said, everything in this template can be used with npm as well.

 # Hackathon Start Project
 A majority of this quick start's content was inspired or adapted from Sahat's excellent [Hackathon Starter project](https://github.com/sahat/hackathon-starter).